mesosphere/kommander-workshop-student/README.md

 **Validate CloudProviderAccount***

-Ton validate the cloudprovideraccount was created in the correct namespace:
+To validate the cloudprovideraccount was created in the correct namespace:

 `kubectl get cloudprovideraccount -n student###-#####-#####`